Make mistakes to learn and to grow from them.,

 The pros and cons were definitely obvious and definitely incomparable for some as for the chain reaction worked really good for me.
 Though the SCAMPER technique also did quite well comparing to the reversal and my personal thoughts.

-: Think of a happy event, and another unhappy/stressful event.
+A specific suggestion to observe your thoughts: Think of a happy event, and another unhappy/stressful event.
 What are the mental events and mind contents that appear when you think of these events?
 Draw this mind-content diagram out as a deep-doodle in your Mistake Journal.
 In other words, what are the thoughts and emotions that create this happy/sad event?
 What is the stimulus, and what are the consequent effects?
 Show a cause/effect diagram of your thought processes.

 Friday, October 30, 2009